Watch Mayo Clinic cardiologists and others discuss many conditions and treatments related to cardiovascular diseases and cardiovascular surgery.

 The staff in the Heart Rhythm Clinic at Mayo Clinic has experience and expertise diagnosing and treating adults and children with all types of heart rhythm disorders (arrhythmia).
 The Heart Rhythm Clinic offers advanced diagnostic procedures and treatments for arrhythmias.

-Common disorders evaluated in the Heart Rhythm Clinic include:
+Disorders evaluated in the Heart Rhythm Clinic include:

 - Fainting (syncope).
-If you have experienced syncope, doctors may assess the severity of your condition and conduct further tests to determine if medications or placement of a pacemaker or implantable cardioverter-defibrillator (ICD) would be beneficial for you.
+If you have experienced syncope, doctors may assess the severity of your condition and conduct further tests to determine if medicine or placement of a pacemaker or implantable cardioverter-defibrillator (ICD) would be beneficial for you.

 - Heart failure.
 If you have heart failure, doctors may evaluate you and determine whether you're a candidate for a biventricular pacemaker.